[(1) The FCA may, by notice in writing, require a person—

 (b) to produce specified documents or documents of a specified description.

-(2) This section applies only to information and documents that the FCA reasonably requires for the purpose of the exercise by it of functions under the market abuse regulation or a supplementary EU regulation [under supplementary market abuse legislation].
+(2) This section applies only to information and documents that the FCA reasonably requires for the purpose of the exercise by it of functions under the market abuse regulation or [under supplementary market abuse legislation].

 (3) Information or documents required under this section must be provided or produced—